cmdowney88/SegmentalLMs/README.md

   of the model output, and `*.bpc` contain the bits-per-character scores for the models on the test sets

+The results from the original April 2021 pre-print (which we will refer to as Experiment Set A) were produced on commit `66e7891`

 ## Usage

 The top-level scripts for training and experimentation can be found in